Non-government schools that are registered charities must report annually to the ACNC.

 The school should answer ‘No’ to this question to participate in the reporting arrangement.

 When completing the rest of the Annual Information Statement, it is optional for a school to provide its full-time equivalent (FTE) staff number.
-If a school does not provide the FTE staff number in its Annual Information Statement, we will get it from information submitted to the DESE.
+If a school does not provide the FTE staff number in its Annual Information Statement, we will get it from information submitted to the DoE.

 Generally, the financial information and annual financial reports for schools that participate in the reporting arrangement are not published immediately on the ACNC Charity Register.
 They are generally published on the Charity Register at a later date.